msantosfelipe/micronaut-prometheus/README.md

 ```shell
 ./gradlew run
 ```
-4. Send requests to insert new data to the database
+4. Send requests to insert new data to the database.
 It simulates some stores sending new purchases to the application
 ```shell
 cd metrics-data/ && chmod +x requests.sh && ./requests.sh